Can pantoprazole cause canker sores

 Pantoprazole works by blocking the proton pump in the stomach lining.
 This pump is responsible for producing stomach acid.
 By inhibiting the pump, Pantoprazole reduces the amount of acid that is released into the stomach, thereby reducing acid-related symptoms and allowing the stomach lining to heal.

-See also Pantoprazole pronunciation
+See also Pantoprazole magnesium over the counter

 It is important to take Pantoprazole as prescribed by your healthcare provider and to follow their instructions carefully to ensure the medication works effectively and safely.